bitwalker/distillery/docs/Common Issues.md

 # Common Issues/Questions

+## What should I put in my .gitignore?

+As of today in master, you do not need to .gitignore anything.
+Previously, you needed to put `rel/<release_name>` in your .gitignore if you didn't want to source control artifacts.
+Release artifacts are now produced under `_build/$MIX_ENV/rel/<release_name>`.

+You *do* need to make sure that you are source controlling everything needed to construct a release if you are doing CI, for example, Phoenix produces a default .gitignore which contains `priv/static`, but you need those assets when building your release, so you'll need to make sure that these are *not* ignored.

+## I have two dependencies with conflicting modules

+This is a tough situation to fix, and is a key reason why the community has a convention of namespacing modules.
+However if you encounter this situation in your own projects, the first step is to fork one (or both) projects, namespace the problem modules, and then use your fork until the author of the project merges your changes.

+It is critical that we as a community let maintainers know when they have modules which conflict with other projects, and encourage each other to namespace our projects properly to prevent this from happening.

 ## Why do I have to set both MIX_ENV and --env?

 Mix environments and release environments represent two distinct concepts, though they appear to be the same.